scrapy/scrapy/docs/topics/downloader-middleware.rst

    This middleware sets the HTTP proxy to use for requests, by setting the ``proxy`` meta value for :class:`~scrapy.http.Request` objects.

-   Like the Python standard library module `urllib.request`_, it obeys the following environment variables:
+   Like the Python standard library module :mod:`urllib.request`, it obeys the following environment variables:

    * ``http_proxy``